radareorg/radare2-r2pipe/nodejs/README.md

 ### cmdj

-Runs a radare2 command and try to convert the output into an object.
+Runs a radare2 command and tries to convert the output into an object.

 Note that this will only work with commands producing JSON output.